How is this year group organised?

-Our History learning over the year includes focusing on two important historical eras - The Ancient Greeks and The Romans.
+Our History learning over the year includes focusing on an aspect of British History - Roman Britain and an aspect of World History - Ancient Greece.
 We learn about the impact these eras had on the world and the lives of those people who lived at the time.
 We also analyse historical sources as well as placing events chronologically on timelines.

 During Year 4, children will learn key French conversational language as well as revising key French vocabulary from previous years.
 New learning will include: sports, hobbies, animals and talking about the weather in French.